G-Node/tonic/docs/labproject.md

 ```
 touch /path/to/labproject.db
 ```
-> *NOTE:* /path/to/ is supposed to be modified, it will be a relative path from the folder your terminal/bash is open in.
+> *NOTE:* `/path/to/` should be modified.
+It should be the relative path from your current terminal's working directory or an absolute path.
 You will have to modify it to the same path in the following commands.

 To start the service run:
 ```